 ]]>

-The post 25 Baton Rouge students going to New Orleans to participate in Super Bowl week activities appeared first on National PAL.
+The post National PAL bringing 25 Baton Rouge students to Super Bowl events appeared first on National PAL.

 ]]>

-The post 25 Baton Rouge students going to New Orleans to participate in Super Bowl week activities appeared first on National PAL.
+The post National PAL bringing 25 Baton Rouge students to Super Bowl events appeared first on National PAL.

 ]]>